Understanding the Probability of A or B: A complete walkthrough

 The Union of Two Events: P(A ∪ B)

 The probability of A or B occurring is represented by the union of events A and B, denoted as P(A ∪ B).
-This represents the probability that at least one of the events A or B happens.
+But this represents the probability that at least one of the events A or B happens.
 The calculation of P(A ∪ B) depends on whether events A and B are mutually exclusive or not.

 Mutually Exclusive Events